-My family moved to our current home back in October of 2000.
-We purchased our home with great hopes and expectations that God wanted to use us to reach out to our new neighbors, even though we didn't know a single one of them.
-We didn't know how or when we would be used, but we knew we would be used.
+My family moved to our current house back in October of 2000.
+We purchased our house with great hopes and expectations that God wanted to use us to reach out to our new neighbors with the love of Christ.
+We did not know how or when God would use us, but we knew He would.

-The very first day we moved in, move-in day was rather hectic, as they usually are.
-It was just my husband and me and our six young children moving things in.
+Move-in day was rather hectic, as is typical of such days.
+It was just my husband, me, and our six young children moving in things.
 In the midst of unpacking, it suddenly occurred to me that we had an empty refrigerator and empty cupboards.
 Knowing there was a small convenience store about two minutes away, I told my husband I was going to drive down the road and pick up something to bring back for lunch.
 I asked him to watch all the kids.

-As I was leaving, our daughter, a toddler at the time and who loved to be stuck to me like Velcro, began to cry that she wanted to come.
+As I was leaving, our daughter, a toddler who loved to be stuck to me like Velcro, began to cry that she wanted to come.
 Since I was only going to be gone about 10 minutes, I asked my husband to keep her with him.
-There was just so much confusion going on with the move-in that I thought it would be best for her to stay home during my brief trip.
+There was so much confusion going on with the move-in that I thought it would be best for her to stay home during my brief trip.

 I returned home about 10 minutes later.
-My husband informed me that our daughter had sat on the front steps crying and screaming for the first few minutes, then went in her room and fell asleep on her bed.
-She had been fast asleep for several minutes.
+My husband informed me that while I was gone, our daughter sat on the front steps crying and screaming for the first few minutes.
+Then she went to her room, fell asleep on her bed, and had been fast asleep for a few minutes.

-I thought, “Well, at least maybe I can make some progress with unpacking now that my Velcro has been removed.”
+I thought, “Well, at least maybe I can make some progress with unpacking now that my Velcro child has been detached.”

-My husband told me he needed to go to Home Depot to pick up some things for the house, and so off he went.
+My husband told me he needed to go to Home Depot to pick up some supplies for the house, so off he went.
 A couple minutes after he left, I was inside unpacking when I received a knock on the front door.

 I opened the door.
 My jaw just about fell to the floor when I saw it was a uniformed police officer with his cruiser in our driveway.